rachel0427/CSE230_project/README.md

 #### Examples of Activities
 There are various activities for user to choose each day.
 Different activites consume varying units of time and have different effects on the character's state.
 Here are some examples:

-  Picking Coconuts (Cost: 2 time blocks.
-Reward: +5 to hunger bar, +10 to thirst bar)
+  Gather berries (Reward: +5 to 10 hunger, +5 to 10 thirst, -10 to +10 health)

-  Fishing (Cost: 2 time blocks.
-Reward: 1-3 fish, +5 to hunger bar per fish, +5 to health bar per fish)
+  Fishing (Reward: +8 to 12 hunger, -10 to -5 thirst, +5 to +10 health)

   (Some activities may yield variable rewards according to a predetermined probability distribution.)

 ### Interface Design
-The UI will display the bars of survival and a brief prompt that leads the player’s choices, 3-4 text based choices or visual choices (eg. coconut, fish,object icons) will be displayed in the center of the interface.
+The UI will display the bars of survival and a brief prompt that leads the player’s choices, 3-4 text based choices or visual choices (eg. coconut, fish, object icons) will be displayed in the center of the interface.
 We also plan to have some decorative arts to make the interface more realistic and engaging.

 ### Update for Milestone 2 (12/1)
 #### Overview